 These policies and procedures are instituted as guidelines to assist the Commission in accomplishing its mission.
 These policies and procedures are subordinate to the Commission’s charter and by-laws.

 Standing Committees

-In order to achieve the duties outlined by Chapter 57, Ordinance Code, the Commission operates with the following standing committees who operate under the guidance to the Commission as a whole.
+In order to achieve the duties outlined by Chapter 57, Ordinance Code, the Commission operates with the following standing committees who operate under the guidance to the Commission as a whole:

 Audit Committee

 Legislative Tracking Committee